 Antonio Manciolino, 1531; translation by Tom Leoni.

 elcome to the Barony of Ildhafn Combat page.
-The Knight Marshal, Position vacant (Position vacant), is the officer responsible for everything combat related in this barony.
+The Knight Marshal, William de Cameron (David Robb), is the officer responsible for everything combat related in this barony.
 If you would like to see us in action, then you're very welcome to turn up to any combat training (see the Calendar).

 Our group is active in researching and practising various aspects of mediaeval and renaissance sword play (western martial arts).

 The SCA has several distinct but complementary rule-sets: "Heavy" combat, where armoured combatants attempt to land forceful blows using rattan (cane) weapons; and "Rapier", or "Fencing", which uses metal weapons, lighter protective equipment, and is played "to the touch".
 We also enjoy combat archery, equestrian activities, and "war scenarios".

 In all cases safety is a priority and both men and women are equally welcome to join in.

 Wednesday night practices focus on some aspect of historical fencing.
 We often spend several weeks working from a particular treatise or style.
 The list of masters we have studied in the past includes Manciolino and Marozzo (early 16th C Italy), Capoferro and Fabris (late 16th C Italy), Silver (Elizabethan England), Carranza (16th C Spain), Thibault (17th C Spain) and Meyer (16th C Germany).
 The Wednesday night group sometimes keeps a journal of its activities.